Continual Robot Skill and Task Learning via Dialogue: Details of the Human-Subjects Study

+The objective results on the task completion and skill success rates are presented in Table~\ref{tab:study}, and the objective results on distraction tasks are presented in Table~\ref{tab:interface_time_ratio},\ref{tab:distraction_metrics}.
+We also present results on subjective metrics for both phases in Table~\ref{tab:subjective}.

+Based on our analysis, we found that COLADA is more efficient in time for our participants in phase two than in phase one.
+Additionally, COLADA is more time efficient for the user than the inverse semantics agent in phase two.
+For subjective metrics, no significance was found for the workload metrics between any agent pair.
+Both agents that can ask intelligent questions(COLADA and the inverse semantics agent) are considered better than the inarticulate agent in the sub-scales of system usability, anthropomorphism, likeability, animacy, perceived intelligence, and the comparative survey.
+Additionally, COLADA is considered better than the inverse semantics agent in the system usability sub-scale.
+We perform a normality test with Shapiro-Wilk test for each metric.
+If the data from such metric passes the normality test($p>0.05$), we apply a parametric statistical test.
+Otherwise, we report the results of a non-parametric statistical test.
+The detailed results are described as follows.

+\textbf{Users' ratio of time on distraction task.} Results from Shapiro-Wilk test suggest that conditions for normality were met for the data points to run a parametric statistical test($p=0.18, W=0.92$).
+Hence, we compare the time ratio metric between phase one and phase two for COLADA using paired t-test.
+Results from paired t-test suggest that COLADA allows users to spend more of their time on the email writing distraction task in phase two than in phase one($p<0.001, t=38.69$).

+Results from Shapiro-Wilk test suggest that conditions for normality were not met for the data points to run a parametric statistical test ($p=0.005, W=0.82$).
+Hence, we compare the time ratio metric between COLADA and the inverse semantics agent using Wilcoxon Signed-Rank test.
+Results from Wilcoxon Signed-Rank test suggest that user can spend more time on the email writing task working with COLADA than the inverse semantics agent in phase two($p<0.001, Z=4.17$).

+\textbf{SUS.} Results from Shapiro-Wilk test suggest that conditions for normality were met for the data points to run a parametric statistical test($p=0.49, W=0.96$).
+Hence, we conduct a paired t-test to compare the system usability metric of COLADA with the inarticulate agent.
+Results from paired t-test suggest that COLADA is considered better than the inarticulate agent in the system usability sub-scale in phase two($p=0.002, t=1.83$).

-\textbf{Comparative.} Conditions for normality were not met for the data points to run a t-test.
-Hence, we conducted a Wilcoxon Signed-Rank test to compare the learning agent with ACT-LoRA with the learning agent with TAIL in the comparative metric.
-Results from Wilcoxon Signed-Rank test suggest that the ACT-LoRA learning agent is preferred by user in the direct comparison with the TAIL learning agent with significance($p<0.01, Z=2.47$).
+Results from Shapiro-Wilk test suggest that conditions for normality were met for the data points to run a parametric statistical test($p=0.07, W=0.90$).
+Hence, we conduct a paired t-test to compare the system usability metric of the inverse semantics agent with the inarticulate agent.
+Results from paired t-test suggest that the inverse semantics agent is considered better than the inarticulate agent in the system usability sub-scale in phase two($p=0.006, t=2.82$).

+Results from Shapiro-Wilk test suggest that conditions for normality were met for the data points to run a parametric statistical test($p=0.49, W=0.95$).
+Hence, we conduct a paired t-test to compare the system usability metric of COLADA with the inverse semantics agent.
+Results from paired t-test suggest that COLADA is considered better than the inverse semantics agent in the system usability sub-scale in phase two($p=0.04, t=1.83$).

+\textbf{Anthropomorphism.} Results from Shapiro-Wilk test suggest that conditions for normality were met for the data points to run a parametric statistical test($p=0.34, W=0.94$).
+Hence, we conduct a paired t-test to compare the anthropomorphism metric of COLADA with the inarticulate agent.
+Results from paired t-test suggest that COLADA is considered better than the inarticulate agent in the anthropomorphism metric in phase two($p=0.003, t=3.18$).